 Basic competencies are developed to enhance skill development.
 Included are skill analysis, development of strategies and tactics of individual/dual, team, adventure education and rhythmic activities at the middle school setting.

-Prerequisite: HPE 301 and 313, or consent of department chair.
+Prerequisite: HPE 301 or HPE 301W and 313, or consent of department chair.

 Offered: Fall.